 2-Others liken the twenty-four elders with the twenty-four progressions of the Levitical priesthood.
 As the priests served before the Lord in the earthly temple, so John views the 24 elders as serving in the heavenly temple.

-3-Some suggests that the twenty-four elders represent Israel in its completest sense (Revelation 7:4)—two elders from each tribe, one representing literal Israel, God’s saints before the crucifixion; and the other, spiritual Israel, the Christian church, God’s saints after the crucifixion.
+3-Some suggest that the twenty-four elders represent Israel in its completest sense (Revelation 7:4)—two elders from each tribe, one representing literal Israel, God’s saints before the crucifixion; and the other, spiritual Israel, the Christian church, God’s saints after the crucifixion.
 Thus, they may be equated with the twelve patriarchs and the twelve apostles.
-This interpretation emphasizes the figurative character of these symbols, instead of seeing them as literal saints now in heaven (v.
-1).
+This interpretation emphasizes the figurative character of these symbols, instead of seeing them as literal saints now in heaven (verse 1).

 4-Others view the twenty-four elders as angels, not human beings.
 Those that believe that point out that the elders are portrayed as serving the prayers of the saints (Revelation 5:8), a service, they claim, that could not be appointed to humans.